 Our Values are trust, inclusiveness, openness, innovation and high standards.

-2. Standards of Conduct
+Standards of Conduct

 Members, trainees, professionals and other College representatives all have individual responsibility to maintain the following standards:

-• Respect the College’s values and rules and be a guardian of the College’s reputation.
+9. Respect the College’s values and rules and be a guardian of the College’s reputation.

-3. Complaints Policy and Procedures
+Complaints Policy and Procedures

-A complaint is any expression of dissatisfaction about an aspect of the College’s work or conduct; or the work or behaviour of an individual or individuals working for or on behalf of the College.
-Complaints are managed through a Complaints Policy and Procedure, which can be found on our website under RCOG Policies (reference 4 below) and sets out how to make a complaint to the College and how the College will deal with the complaint.
+A complaint is any expression of dissatisfaction about an aspect of the College’s work or conduct, or the work or behaviour of an individual or individuals working for or on behalf of the College, or representing the College.

-4. Breaches to our Code of Conduct
+Breaches of our Code of Conduct

 After investigating the conduct of an individual, the DRRC will deliberate and make the final decision.
 Decisions may include the removal of College membership; suspension of rights and privileges of membership; suspension of eligibility for election or appointment to an office or committee of the College.
 In all cases, removal of College membership would be reported to the employer and GMC.

 There is an appeals procedure for actions taken under the DRRC process.
+This is set out within the College Regulations (Ref 5).